Ainapalma/yandex_practicum/10-insurance-company-development-of-an-algorithm-to-protect-customer-data/README.md

 The metrics are completely the same.
 It can be concluded that the algorithm works.

 #### Technology Stack
-Python, Pandas, NumPy, Matplotlib, Seaborn, SkLearn
+Pandas, NumPy, Matplotlib, Seaborn, SkLearn

 ## RU